New Jersey casino cheat sentenced to 17 years in prison

+BRIEF-Barunson Entertainment & Arts to issue 18th series convertible bonds worth 4.3 bln won

+* Says it will issue 18th series unregistered and unsecured private convertible bonds, to raise 4.3 billion won in proceeds for operations

-NEW YORK Rolling snake eyes is now the least of Derek Bethea’s concerns.
+NEW YORK, June 13 Rolling snake eyes is now the least of Derek Bethea's concerns.

 Bethea, a 57-year-old New Jersey man, is headed to prison for 17 years for placing bets at craps tables after the dice had already been rolled at three Atlantic City casinos during a two-week period last August.